When to Consider Restoration in an Older Home

 Reinstating lost features

-In the case of listed buildings, consent is very likely to be required for such work.
-See What Permission Might I Need? for more information.
+In the case of listed buildings, listed building consent is very likely to be required for restoration work.